-Israel got 8th position among the best educational systems in the world due to their finest schooling and upbringing methods.
+Israel got 8th position among the best educational systems in the world due to its finest schooling and upbringing methods.
 In the past few years, Israel provided high standard education either it is about primary, secondary and higher education.
 The ratio of registered students has also enhanced rapidly in Israel in yesteryears.

 Luckily, the educational sector of Israel is not ignoring the Jewish values and norms, and kids also get proper knowledge about their cultural values and goals.
 Its power ranking score is 77.

 7. The United Kingdom

 Without any doubt, the UK is considered one of the best places for higher studies for decades.
 Though the educational system got some problems due to the low wages of teachers and other issues.
-However, with modern educational facilities, it managed to get 7th position among the best educational systems in the world.
+However, with modern educational facilities, it managed to get 7th position among the best education systems in the world.
 It has a ranking score of 78.

 Like other countries with the best educational systems in our list, primary and middle education is also mandatory in the United Kingdom from the age of 6 to 16.
 However, the standard of education has lower in past years due to decrement in wages of teachers and lack of supporting tools in classrooms.
 On the other hand, the rules of higher education in the UK are still world-class.

 A few years ago, in the early educational polls, Norway doesn’t have a position in the first 10 educational systems.
 However, after making some amendments in the educational system, it got 6th position with the power ranking score of 82.
 Additionally, if we talk about the teacher-student ratio in Norway, then it is also satisfactory because one teacher is available there for about 10 kids.